About the Code

 The consumer products market is becoming increasingly regulated and subject to scrutiny by many government agencies and consumer groups.
 The Code of Conduct is one way in which industry companies can publicly demonstrate their commitment to responsible business practices.
 Many end buyers, particularly larger businesses, have already adopted their own Code of Product Responsibility Conduct and often look for their business partners to adopt a code of conduct as well.

 We ask that you review the Code carefully and thoughtfully before adopting it.
-The Code is entirely voluntary and no audits or inspections of your company would ever be required.
+The Code is entirely voluntary and no audits or inspections of your company are required.
 However, it is important that this commitment reflect a conscientious effort on the part of the signer to aspire to be in compliance with all elements of the Code.

 PPAI has created a web form that will allow you to electronically sign the Code.
 Once you complete the form, PPAI will update your membership records to reflect your adoption of the Code.